Last updated on January 31, 2023

 Otawara, Soaring City | Illustration by Alayna Danner

 Like every mill deck, the strategy is simple: reduce your opponents’ library to zero cards before they kill you.
-This task may prove a bit challenging, especially in a format where the top deck is an 80-card 4-color elementals deck with Endurance as part of its primary plan.
+This task may prove a bit challenging, especially in a format where the top deck could be an 80-card 4-color elementals deck with Endurance as part of its primary plan.

 I’ve seen this deck mill those 80-card decks twice in the same game, so rest assured that the strategy is sound.